Sandman92492/Lead-gen/NETLIFY_SETUP.md

 1. **Go to Netlify Dashboard**
    - Login at https://app.netlify.com
-   - Select your site: `loquacious-arithmetic-f21122` (or your domain)
+   - Select your site (or your domain)

 2. **Navigate to Environment Settings**
    - Click **Site Settings** (top menu)